Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Vehicles/Starships/Starship Weapons/Starship Weapons.md

 ## Type

 Starship weapons are one of two types.
 Direct-fire weapons fire projectiles or beams at amazing speed, targeting the opposing vessel’s AC.
 Tracking weapons’ projectiles are slower and must home in using a target’s TL.
-A tracking weapon’s projectile has a listed speed; once fired, it moves that number of hexes toward its target.
+A tracking weapon’s projectile has a listed speed once fired, it moves that number of hexes toward its target.
 Each subsequent round during the gunnery phase, it must succeed at a gunnery check against the target’s TL to continue to move its speed toward its target.
 On a failure, the projectile is lost.
 If the projectile reaches the target’s hex, it deals the listed damage.

 ## Range